fhaley1/Key-Logger/README.md

 This Key Logger will also delete the information gathered on the victims computer, so they will never know their activty was recorded in the first place.

 # How to get this Keylogger to work:
+Ensure you have the following pips/modules installed:
+- pywin32
+- pynput
+- cryptography
+- requests
+- pillow
+- scipy

 For this key logger to work, you must do the following:

 - Set the file path you wish to save the gathered information to , an example has been provided in the script